 9. Manly Beach, NSW

-Manly Beach is located near Sydney and is a great beach with a lot of break spots and activities available.
+Manly Beach is located near Sydney and is a great beach with many break spots and activities available.
 Manly is a breath of fresh air, quite literally, from the big city of Sydney.

 Home to many surfers, Manly has waves and the option for many day trips.
 With a ferry ride that can take you by the Opera House and Bondi Beach, there is definitely plenty to do.

-Not to mention, the boardwalk full of restaurants, bars, and shops nearby.
-The only reason Manly is not higher up on this list of best east coast Australia beaches is because the sand is not as pretty as others, swimming can be difficult, and due to the boardwalk, the beach may be overcrowded.
+Not to mention, the boardwalk is full of restaurants, bars, and shops nearby.
+The only reason Manly is not higher up on this list of best East Coast Australian beaches is that the sand is not as pretty as others, swimming can be difficult, and due to the boardwalk, the beach may be overcrowded.

 8. Bondi Beach, NSW

 Located super close to Manly, Bondi is an iconic Sydney beach spot.
-It is absolutely a must-do beach on the East Coast of Australia because of the sheer uniqueness.
-Because Bondi is not necessarily a normal beach, it cannot be the best beach in Australia but it is very worthy of this spot within the top 10.
+It is a must-do beach on the East Coast of Australia because of its sheer uniqueness.
+Because Bondi is not necessarily a normal beach, it cannot be the best beach in Australia, but it is very worthy of this spot within the top 10.

-The beach is so visually aesthetic, the water bright blue and sand pure white.
-The actual beach is situated on a few rocks, where there are two pools.
+The beach is visually aesthetic, the water bright blue and pure white sand.
+The actual beach is situated on a few rocks with two pools.
 One of which is the famous Bondi Iceberg Pool.
 The ocean water overflows into this pool, where many beach-goers go.

-his beach is so popular, if you go on a weekend you are almost guaranteed to find a large number of people and a lot of people going in and out.
-This is a great stop-by but it is not the best destination for a relaxing day at the beach.
+This beach is so popular.
+If you go on a weekend, you are almost guaranteed to find many people and many people going in and out.
+This is a great stop-by but not the best destination for a relaxing day at the beach.

 7. Broken Head Beach, NSW

-Broken Head Beach is basically a less known version of the popular Byron Bay.
-Broken Head is a beautiful spot that has a lot of things to look at, and if you come prepared you can surf, boogie board, or play games on the soft beach.
-T
+Broken Head Beach is a less-known version of the popular Byron Bay.
+Broken Head is a beautiful spot that has a lot of things to look at, and if you come prepared, you can surf, boogie board, or play games on the soft beach.

-he best thing about Broken Head Beach is the surroundings.
+The best thing about Broken Head Beach is the surroundings.
 Broken Head is surrounded by cliffs, cliff walks, and rainforests.
-The beach itself is beautiful, but there are also plenty of other surroundings to look at.
+The beach is beautiful, but there are also plenty of other surroundings.

-A bit of a drive away is Byron and a lot of small cafes.
+A bit of a drive away is Byron and many small cafes.
 Broken Head is usually pretty secluded, but weekends may get busier with families who live nearby.
 The beauty of the landscapes and seclusion is landing Broken Head on this list of best beaches on the East Coast of Australia!

 6. Hyams Beach, NSW

-Hyams Beach is about three hours south of Sydney, closer to Victoria and the southernmost beach on this list.
+Hyams Beach is about three hours south of Sydney, closer to Victoria, and the southernmost beach on this list.
 This beach is probably the best beach when it comes to looks.
-The sand has the whitest beach in the world in the Guinness World Records.
+The sand has the whitest beach in the world, in the Guinness World Records.

-The water is situated in Jervis Bay, which combines two beautiful blue hues of water color.
-This beach, in addition, at the right time of year can be a spot for whale watching and snorkeling!
-So there are whales, snorkeling, beautiful beaches and it doesn’t seem to be overpopulated or too well-known.
+The water is in Jervis Bay, combining two beautiful blue watercolor hues.
+This beach, in addition, can be a spot for whale watching and snorkeling at the right time of year!
+So there are whales, snorkeling, and beautiful beaches, and it doesn’t seem overpopulated or too well-known.

-There is just one issue when ranking it to be the best – there is nothing around it!
-For some, this may be great, but for others, this is just not ideal.
-The beach is far from residences even, it is just a hidden shore behind some trees.
-Hyams is a well-deserved spot for its beauty alone, but the beach full-package isn’t here!
+There is one issue when ranking it to be the best – nothing is around it!
+This may be great for some but not ideal for others.
+The beach is far from residences, even as a hidden shore behind some trees.
+Hyams is a well-deserved spot for its beauty alone, but the full beach package isn’t here!